Uberspace/lab/source/guide_minim.rst

 Customization
 -------------

-You can leave the configuration_ in ``config/config.php`` or do changes as you want to.
+You can leave the configuration_ in ``minim/config/config.php`` or do changes as you want to.

-Create your own theme in ``themes``.
+Create your own theme in ``minim/themes``.
 Just copy the default theme or create one from scratch.

 Finishing installation
 ======================